uhs-robert/comment-filename.nvim/README.md

 The plugin does not set up keybindings automatically.
 See the [Installation](#installation) section for examples on how to set up keybindings in your plugin manager's config function.

-The keybindings shown use `vim.keymap.set()` which is compatible with which-key.nvim's auto-discovery feature.
+The keybindings shown use `vim.keymap.set()`, which is compatible with which-key.nvim's auto-discovery feature.
 If you prefer to explicitly register with which-key, you can use:

 ```lua
 require("which-key").add({